 Release sites and experimental conditions

-Tagged CRB were radio tracked after release at two locations on Guam: Triton Farm University of Guam, Dededo (13°31'56.8"N 144°52'24.0"E) and Asan Beach National Park, Hagåtña (13°27'57.5"N 144°42'39.4"E).
-Triton Farm is an inland experimental farm bordered by a residential area and uncultivated forest areas that include coconut palms along with other trees.
+Tagged CRB were radio tracked after release at two locations on Guam: the University of Guam Agricultural Research Station in Yigo (13°31'56.8"N 144°52'24.0"E) and the War in the Pacific National Historical Park in Asan (13°27'57.5"N 144°42'39.4"E).
+The Yigo site is an inland agricultural experiment station farm bordered by residential areas and uncultivated forest areas that include coconut palms along with other trees.
+At the time of the field trial, most coconut palms on the station were showing signs of CRB damage.
+The release site (144.872750º E, 13.531333º N) was in the middle of an uncultivated field.
+Beetles were released in the vicinity of three types of pheromone traps baited with oryctalure: standard vaned bucket traps (n=3 traps) (Hallett et al. 1995), barrel traps made from 45 gallon drums (n=31), and DeFence traps made from plastic netting that entangles CRB (n=4).
 Asan Beach National Park is roughly triangular with the ocean bordering one side, coastal wetlands on another, and forested hillside on the third.
 The park itself is a large, open, grassy field and includes with coconut palms on the edges, many of which displayed CRB damage at the time of the study.
+The release site (144.708537º E, 13.473904º N) was at the middle of a large grassy field.
+ASAN TRAP INFO NEEDED.
 Thus, both sites feature relatively accessible terrain that provides a variety of potential breeding sites as well as adult food sources.
-At each study location, a grassy, open area was chosen for CRB release.

 Weather conditions during the experiment were mainly clear with occasional periods of rain and overcast skies.
 On release dates, August 8 to August 14, average temperature ranged from 27°C to 29°C while relative humidity was 80% to 88%.
 Beetles were generally tracked under clear skies with the exception of August 9 during which light showers occurred.

-Oryctes rhinoceros capture and specimen selection
+Collection, selection and preparation of test insects

 CRB used for radio tracking were wild-caught in bucket traps containing oryctalure and collected within one week of capture.
 These beetles were placed in tubs containing moist peat moss, fed fresh banana slices and allowed to rest for at least three days.